 Onions may be grown from seed (reliably viable one year only), sets, or transplants.
-However, seed for home grown transplants allows for the greatest variety for the home gardener and has less chance of bolting prematurely than sets.
+However, seed for homegrown transplants allows for the greatest variety for the home gardener and has less chance of bolting prematurely than sets.

 In California at lower elevations with mild winters, plant seed in potting mix in containers in September.
 The plants should be ready for transplanting 50-60 days later.
-Two weeks after seed has germinated, fertilize with 1/2 strength fertilizer, followed by twice monthly fertilizing until planted out.
+Two weeks after the seed has germinated, fertilize with 1/2 strength fertilizer, followed by twice monthly fertilizing until planted out.
 Incorporate plenty of manure (preferably horse manure) in planting bed and mulch with manure after planting.
 To encourage resident mycorrhizae, organic fertilizers are more compatible).
 If winter rains are not sufficient, apply water as needed.
-Do not allow soil to completely dry out during the growing season.
+Do not allow the soil to completely dry out during the growing season.

 These are small onions arrested in their development.
-They are grown from seed, planted in late spring and so closely together that they are unable to expand and mature early in the season.
+They are grown from seed, planted in late spring and so close together that they are unable to expand and mature early in the season.
 When planted the following season, they will mature sooner than onions grown from seed of the same kind.
 However, few kinds of onions are offered as sets and as a biennial, their natural tendency is to go to seed in the second season.